-You need to select your field of concentration, as well as your dissertation topic.
-For either of those options, some students choose from among the topics listed, but the majority select subjects that are tailored for a group of two or three students, or sometimes individually.
-Your field of concentration and dissertation may be offered in your main language, your second subject or language, or one in each area.
+You need to select your Special Option, as well as your dissertation topic.
+For either of those elements, some students choose from among the topics listed, but the majority select subjects that are tailored for a group of two or three students, or sometimes individually.
+Your Special Option and dissertation may be offered in your main language, your second subject or language, or one in each area.

-In Egyptology, an additional stage of the language, that is Old or Late Egyptian in addition to Middle Egyptian, is begun in Michaelmas Term of both the second and the third years (these alternate by year, and second- and third-year students are taught together).
-Texts in the additional stage of the language are read over Michaelmas and Hilary Terms.
+For Egyptology, an additional stage of the first language, that is Old or Late Egyptian in addition to Middle Egyptian, is begun in Michaelmas Term of both the second and the third years (these stages of Egyptian alternate by year, and second- and third-year students are taught together).
+Texts in the first additional stage of the language are read over Michaelmas and Hilary Terms in Year 2.
 Because these stages of the language are not fundamentally different from Middle Egyptian, grammatical instruction is confined to a few hours and much of the learning of the language is through reading texts.
 There are 2 or 3 hours of classes in Old or Late Egyptian per week.